pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 Starting from TiDB Operator 1.2, TidbMonitor supports monitoring multiple clusters across namespaces.

-### Configure multi-cluster monitoring using YAML Files
+### Configure the monitoring of multiple clusters using YAML files

 For the clusters to be monitored, regardless of whether `TLS` is enabled or not, you can monitor them by configuring TidbMonitor's YAML file.

-An example configuration is as follows:
+A configuration example is as follows:

 ```yaml
 apiVersion: pingcap.com/v1alpha1